MoserMichael/jscriptparse/PYXTUT.md

 4
 ```

-Or more complicated ones: the sum of the square of three with the square of two
+Or more complicated ones: the sum of the square of three with the square of two (the * sign means multiplication)

 ```
 > 3*3+2*2